Wastewater Disinfection Treatment Alternatives Webinar

-Wastewater disinfection treatment prevents the spread of waterborne diseases by reducing microbes and bacterial numbers to a regulated level.
+Wastewater disinfection methods prevent the spread of waterborne diseases by reducing microbes and bacterial numbers to a regulated level.
 Disinfection is typically the final phase in removing organisms from the treated water before the effluent is discharged back into the water system.

 What is UV Disinfection?

 It doesn’t really kill the organism normally, but it does render them inactive or renders them unable to reproduce.
-We’re really not that worried about a lot of these things if they can’t reproduce, we’re worried about them when they do get in your body and they reproduce rapidly.
-So really that’s what we’re trying to get to this UV takes care of the internal components in their cells.
-I thought this was kind of a neat photo that shows DNA helix damage from UV radiation and you see the broken pieces of the DNA helix and that cell might survive for a while, but it’s never going to be able to reproduce
+We’re not that worried about a lot of these things if they can’t reproduce.
+We’re worried about them when they do get in your body, and they reproduce rapidly.
+So really, that’s what we’re trying to get to this UV takes care of the internal components in their cells.
+I thought this was kind of a neat photo that shows DNA helix damage from UV radiation, and you see the broken pieces of the DNA helix, and that cell might survive for a while, but it’s never going to be able to reproduce.

 The other one that’s a big deal is hardness.
-Now I know nobody in the Midwest particularly has heart hard water, but remember, even though that water’s been through the water treatment plan on the drinking water end, probably the filter back wash and other things have found their way to the wastewater end.
-So, calcium, magnesium, any kind of salts, they will oftentimes provide the ability to put really strong deposits on your UV quartz tubes, especially when you elevate the temperature and guess what happens inside those tubes when we are running UV light?
-Elevated temperatures, there’s a lot of things that can affect transmittance and it’s something you’ve got to keep your eye on when selecting a process.
+Now I know nobody in the Midwest particularly has heart hard water, but remember, even though that water’s been through the water treatment plan on the drinking water end, probably the filter backwash and other things have found their way to the wastewater end.
+So, calcium, magnesium, any kind of salts will oftentimes provide the ability to put really strong deposits on your UV quartz tubes, especially when you elevate the temperature and guess what happens inside those tubes when we are running UV light?
+Elevated temperatures, there’s a lot of things that can affect transmittance, and it’s something you’ve got to keep your eye on when selecting a process.

 How about nitrate?
 Yeah, really no big deal.
 Nitrate is clear.
 Doesn’t have an effect.

-Iron is a problem and how many water systems in the US and North America have iron?
+Iron is a problem, and how many water systems in the U.S. and North America have iron?
 Most of them.
 Iron is a very strong absorber of UV radiation.
-It can precipitate on those quartz tubes and, and it can also provide shielding for those bacteria.
+It can precipitate on those quartz tubes, and it can also provide shielding for those bacteria.

 Manganese.
 The other nemesis of our water systems is also a strong absorber of UV radiation and can cause lots of trouble.

 Go down to industrial discharges.
-Oftentimes we see colorants we see dyes.
+Oftentimes we see colorants.
+We see dyes.
 That can be a real problem as well.
-I know that many people don’t have industry or have limited exposure, but industries can really cause a lot of trouble with this.
+I know that many people don’t have industry or have limited exposure, but industries can cause a lot of trouble with this.

 Collimated Beam Test

-More rules of thumb I’ll look at goon system is often much more subject to variable.
-UVT what happens on a windy day when you have a really windy day, probably your UV T is low in your lagoon system, right?
-How about when the algae is growing in the middle of summer, probably low UVT lagoons followed by a Sager system, for example, are usually much better than a lagoon treatment itself.
-Now here’s a big one and this might be a rule to live by each 5% increase in UVT results in about 20% more equipment.
+More rules of thumb, I’ll look at, a lagoon system is often much more subject to variables.
+UVT, what happens on a windy day when you have a really windy day probably your UVT is low in your lagoon system, right?
+How about when the algae are growing in the middle of summer?
+Probably low UVT lagoons followed by a Sager system, for example, are usually much better than a lagoon treatment itself.
+Now here’s a big one, and this might be a rule to live by each 5% increase in UVT results in about 20% more equipment.
 So, if the UVT value is lower by 5%, you get about 20% more equipment and probably about that much more in energy use.
 That’s a big deal.

-Color can affect UVT and oftentimes some colors have a greater effect than others.
-Use of chemicals upstream like ferric chloride can affect UVT.
+Color can affect UVT, and oftentimes some colors have a greater effect than others.
+The use of chemicals upstream like ferric chloride can affect UVT.
 Many of you may have industries that apply ferric chloride to their process.
-Some of you may even use ferric chloride in your own process.
-So that one’s a big one and remember, it’s the iron that’s the big deal.
+Some of you may even use ferric chloride in your process.
+So that one’s a big one, and remember, it’s the iron that’s a big deal.

 Iowa DNR Regulations for UV

 The key items I kind of picked out of the Iowa DNR standard, the unit will be designed to permit frequent mechanical, chemical, or ultrasonic cleaning of the water contact surface of the jacket without assembly of the unit.
-Okay, remember we talked about every UV system is going to need to be cleaned.
+Okay, remember we talked about every UV system will need to be cleaned.
 Well, it needs to be reasonably convenient to clean it.
 Let’s face it.
-If it’s not convenient, we’re never going to do it and we’re not going to be successful.
-So, it’s got to be a good thing and it’s got to be easy.
-We also have to have an adequate number of intensity meters to every manufacturer installs automatically in their system a UV intensity meter that will send an alarm when the intensity drops off, either because UV T dropped or because the tubes are dirty, or maybe you have some bulb failures.
+If it’s not convenient, we’re never going to do it, and we’re not going to be successful.
+So, it’s got to be a good thing, and it’s got to be easy.
+We also have to have an adequate number of intensity meters too.
+Every manufacturer installs automatically in their system a UV intensity meter that will send an alarm when the intensity drops off, either because UV T dropped or because the tubes are dirty, or maybe you have some bulb failures.

 Here’s a picture of what those units kind of look like.
-You can see there’s a box here and the units are vertical and they stick down into the channel.
-There’s one that you can really see the tubes over to the right side, laying in the water, and you can even see the UV energy being imparted into the water.
-The funny-looking finger thing is actually a finger weir, which provides a lot more length so that the water level really doesn’t change very much based on flow rate and you’ll see that in a lot of UV systems.
+You can see there’s a box here, and the units are vertical, and they stick down into the channel.
+There’s one you can see the tubes over to the right side, laying in the water, and you can even see the UV energy being imparted into the water.
+The funny-looking finger thing is a finger weir, which provides a lot more length so that the water level doesn’t change very much based on flow rate, and you’ll see that in a lot of UV systems.
 More of a very similar kind, this one is an in-channel system.
-You can see the boxes up above and it sticks down into the channel and if you look to the right flow, you can see a quartz sleeve with the UV bulb inside being pulled out by an operator.
+You can see the boxes up above, and it sticks down into the channel, and if you look to the right flow, you can see a quartz sleeve with the UV bulb inside being pulled out by an operator.
 On this slide, you can see some UV systems even go inside of a pipe.
-Tubes oftentimes go in sideways, in this case, they’re lengthwise.
-You can see there’s a pipe connection where the water goes in, pipe connects where the water comes out.
+Tubes oftentimes go in sideways.
+In this case, they’re lengthwise.
+You can see there’s a pipe connection where the water goes in.
+The pipe connects where the water comes out.
 There’s a picture of one actually in place.
-These appear a lot more in drinking water than in wastewater from what I understand.
-There’s another variety of one, you can see the tubes go in sideways instead of lengthwise.
+These appear a lot more in drinking water than in wastewater, from what I understand.
+There’s another variety of one.
+You can see the tubes go in sideways instead of lengthwise.

 Here’s kind of a cartoonish drawing of how that looks.
-The lamps are in purple flow is in blue and you can see that the lamps are in the dry, which has some advantages and the water flows in between.
-In a contact unit, which is the top unit, you can see the water is actually touching the tubes.
+The lamps are in purple, the flow is in blue, and you can see that the lamps are in the dry, which has some advantages and the water flows in between.
+In a contact unit, which is the top unit, you can see the water is touching the tubes.
 So, it’s quite the opposite in a non-contact the water flows through the pipe, the lamps sit in the dry.

-Here happens to be a typical non-contact horizontal unit and you can see that it is simply installed on a concrete pad, and it actually sits outside.
+Here happens to be a typical non-contact horizontal unit, and you can see that it is simply installed on a concrete pad, and it sits outside.
 Here you can see much like the horizontal contact units, the UV tubes are in racks, and you can pull a rack and change the rack or its tubes and put it back in place.
 You can see one in operation in this photo, and you can see the water, in this case, is only coming from the bottom few tubes.
-So, there’s no real reason to turn the UV on above about the second tube therefore, we can save some energy and that has to do with being flow paced.
-It’s nice and easy to flow pace this type of a model, the other models also can be flow pasted.
+So, there’s no real reason to turn the UV on above about the second tube.
+Therefore, we can save some energy, and that has to do with being flow-paced.
+It’s nice and easy to flow pace this type of a model.
+The other models also can be flow pasted.
 And again, it’s oftentimes used to disinfect particularly difficult water where you have caramel coloring, dyes, things like that.